Fetchinator7/Video-Upload-Editor/README.md

 ![Uploading View](readme-images/uploading.png?raw=true)

 ### I know the main question is, "Why shouldn't I just upload to Vimeo directly?"
-Well, there are a few reasons:
+Well, there are a few reasons

 1. This interface is designed to work with teams that have varying permission levels